tony-flemings/card-inventory/README.md

 # 🃏 Trading Card Marketplace

 A full-stack web application for buying, selling, and showcasing collectible trading cards.
 Built with Node.js, Express, MySQL, and Docker Compose, this project features secure user registration, image uploads, and a scalable backend architecture.
+As a card trader I grow increasingly frustrated with platforms claiming more of the profit YoY.
+This is my answer to the problem, since they refuse to address it.

 ---

 ## 🚀 Features

-- 🔐 **User Registration**: Secure signup with frontend validation and hashed password storage
+- 🔐 **User Registration**: Secure signup with frontend validation and OTP's
 - 🖼️ **Image Uploads**: Upload card images using Multer and store metadata in MySQL
 - 📊 **Database Integration**: Relational schema optimized for performance and scalability
 - 🧱 **Dockerized Setup**: Multi-container environment with Node.js, MySQL, and phpMyAdmin